robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 Since we now have the possibility of failure, the computations that depend on the value of the promise also must be aware of that.
-For now we'll have our `depend` failure just take an expression to be run when the promise is fulfilled, and one expression to run when the promise is rejected.
+For now we'll have our `depend` failure just take an expression to run when the promise is fulfilled, and one expression to run when the promise is rejected.